 Notorious August 27, 2016

 both released in 1940.
 Far off in the future were his outstanding 1950s, characterized by knockout collaborations with Grace Kelly, indulgences in his erotic fixations, and William Castle-level publicity stunts that made him as much of a phenom as a recognizable celebrity.
 His reputation as technical wizard and genius

-Notorious, released in 1946, was his first serious attempt to tell a love story, his first serious attempt to make his artistic idiosyncrasies central rather than purely complementary.
-It kicked off a brief period of interesting but mostly unsuccessful ego-boosts (The Paradine Case, Rope, Under Capricorn), denoted the continuation of his long-standing working relationship with Cary Grant, and was his second time partnering with Bergman.
+Notorious was arguably his first serious attempt to tell a love story, to make his artistic idiosyncrasies central rather than purely complementary.
+It kicked off a brief period of interesting but mostly unsuccessful ego-boosts (1947's The Paradine Case, 1948's Rope, additional Ingrid Bergman collaboration Under Capricorn, released in 1949), denoted the continuation of his long-standing working relationship with Cary Grant, and was his second time partnering with Bergman.

-Her faithfulness is noted by the government, who, since the man’s execution, has been contemplating different methods to infiltrate the ring of adversaries he originally pledged allegiance to.
-The group has relocated to Brazil following World War II and have proven to be evasive.

-Unknowing as to what Alicia’s assignment will entail, agent T.R.
-Devlin (Grant) recruits and seduces her.
-(Only days after their first meeting are he and Alicia necking at her hotel room in Rio de Janeiro.)
+Her faithfulness is noted by the government, who, since the man’s execution, has been contemplating different methods to infiltrate the ring of adversaries to which he originally pledged allegiance.
+The group has relocated to Brazil following World War II and have proven elusive.
+Unaware of what Alicia’s assignment will entail, agent T.R.
+Devlin (Grant) recruits then seduces her.
+(Only days after their first meeting are he and Alicia necking on her hotel-room balcony in Rio de Janeiro.)

-Once his superiors decide what their best course of action is, though, he finds himself regretting initiating an affair.
-His boss (Louis Calhern) has proclaimed that the smartest way to insinuate themselves into the Nazi ring is by using Alicia’s feminine wiles.
-Romance the leader, Alexander Sebastian (Claude Rains), enough and the necessary trust to live in his humble abode will provide easy access to his baleful possessions.
+Once his superiors decide what the best course of action is, though, Devlin finds himself regretting initiating an affair.
+His boss (Louis Calhern) thinks the smartest way to insinuate themselves into the Nazi ring is by making use of Alicia’s feminine wiles.
+Romance the leader, Alexander Sebastian (Claude Rains), enough and the necessary trust to eventually live in his humble abode will provide easy access.
 A conflict of interest it is — Alicia and Devlin’s spark dwindles after time apart and misunderstandings inflict strife — but it just might work.